 Many agency owners and managers don’t understand the difference between a website designer and a webmaster, but they are very different.
 Designers are artists, so they will focus on the “art” of your website.
 Webmasters, including search engine optimization experts, are instead focused on ensuring that your website can be seen as a search result.
 A successful website will have a balanced combination of the two.

 Second on your list should be a well-conceived auto-responder system.
 Auto-responders are systems that send scheduled and often personalized emails to prospects and customers.
-The first sent email would typically be a welcome or thanks for asking for a quote type email.
+The first sent email would typically be a welcome or thanks for asking for a quote type email like for top-rated paving contractors from Dublin.
 Because you have built the email content in advance, you are only responsible for getting new email addresses into the system and this step can also be automated.

-Your newsletter should include topics about the local area, protection strategies like emergency readiness kit ingredients and testimonials from new and existing clients.
+Your newsletter should include topics about the local area, protection strategies like emergency readiness kit ingredients and testimonials from new and existing clients best San Diego heating companies near you.
 With a more sophisticated auto-responder, you can integrate customer statements and billing directly into this system as well.

 Social media may be the most confusing ingredient for successful internet marketing, but it doesn’t have to be.
 A simple Facebook page that is devoted only to the agency and showing consistent new posting is plenty of social media for most agencies.
 There are free and low cost solutions that allow you to also pre-schedule your Facebook posts so that you can focus your attention on the customer in front of you.